Games don’t necessarily have to be unexpected and mind blowing 100 percent of the time.

 9. Cat Quest

-In most realities, Cat Quest would be a cheap mobile cash-in relying on cats’ inherent cuteness to mask an otherwise terrible game.
-Fortunately in our reality, Cat Quest is a surprisingly deep but accessible RPG that becomes increasingly difficult to put down.
+In most realities, a game like Cat Quest would be a cheap mobile cash-in relying on cats’ inherent cuteness to mask an otherwise terrible game.
+But Cat Quest is a surprisingly deep but accessible RPG that becomes increasingly difficult to put down.

 In the day time, you’re a humble shopkeeper, peddling wares to the locals.
 Then night comes and you head to the dungeon to procure more of those wares, increasing your personal bankroll and the overall state of the town as you do so.